engrajibulhasan/dynamic-form/README.md

 - ckeditor5-build-balloon-block (For inline Editor)
 - Tippy JS (For dropdown)
 - UUid added (For unique ID generation)
+- AXIOS added (For imgbb photo upload)
-- Beautiful DND (For Drag and Drop)
+- Beautiful DND (will use later-)